Fastening Methods

 Relubrication

 The selected lubricant, particularly its viscosity and filling quantity, has a direct influence on friction.
-Standard pre-lubricated bearings are suitable for medium-speed operation and shorter continuous operation up to limiting speeds.
+Standard pre-lubricated bearings are suitable for medium-speed operation and shorter continuous operation up to the limiting speed.

-Lubrication systems are best suited for relubrication purposes.
+Metering systems are most suitable for relubrication purposes.
 In the case of manual relubrication, there is a risk of over-lubrication.

 Warning

-During break-in or relubrication, adequate break-in running time is appropriate, and direct high-speed operation should be avoided.
+During break-in or relubrication, an appropriate break-in running time is advisable, and direct high-speed operation should be avoided.

 Calculation of Rigidity